BrianLe-1904/BrianLe-1904/README.md

 -->

 ## 💻 Projects
-- Detection Lab
-- SOC Automation Project
+- <a href="https://github.com/BrianLe-1904/SOC-Automation-Lab.git">SOC Automation Project</a>
+- <a href="https://github.com/BrianLe-1904/Network-Anomaly-Detection-Using-Entropy-for-Attack-Diagnostics.git">Network Anomaly Detection Using Entropy for Attack Diagnostics</a>
+- <a href="https://github.com/BrianLe-1904/Machine-Learning-for-Web-Tracking-Detection-and-Classification.git">Machine Learning for Web Tracking Detection and Classification</a>